 UC Riverside encourages accurate and prompt reporting of crimes and other emergencies as soon as possible to UCPD.
 Safety is a shared responsibility.
 If you observe a crime or other emergency, report it immediately, especially if it appears the victim may be unable to.
 UCPD Dispatchers are available by phone at (951) 827-5222, 911 for emergencies, or in person 24 hours per day at 3500 Canyon Crest Drive.
 Although the University offers many support resources and options for reporting, UCR highly encourages campus community members to report all crimes or concerning behavior or activities directly to UCPD regardless of whether or not they want to pursue a formal investigation or other law enforcement action.
-This allows the University to assess security and threat concerns and notify the UC Riverside community if there is an ongoing threat.
-For a discussion of UCR's process for notifying the UC Riverside community of threats, see the "Timely Warning Reports" section of this report.
+This allows the University to assess security and threat concerns and notify the UC Riverside community of threats, see the "Timely Warning Reports" section of this report.